lnflash/flash/DEV.md

 ### Set the Environment

-Create a `.envrc.local` to add local environment overrides.
+Create a `.env.local` to add local environment overrides.
 For the Flash project, the IBEX_PASSWORD is required.
 E.g:

  `echo "export IBEX_PASSWORD='<insert-password>'" >> .env.local`